nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 3. Test case: Edit show name
    1. Condition: Show named `One Piece` must not exist in the show list.
    2. Command: `edit 1 n/One Piece` <br>
       Expected: Name of show at specified index is changed to `One Piece`.
-Edited show details shown in the result display.
+Edited show details shown in the result display.<br><br>
 4. Test case: Edit show status
    1. Condition: None, if show status is already `completed`, expected output will be the same.
    2. Command: `edit 1 s/completed` <br>
       Expected: Status of show at specified index is changed to `completed`.
-Edited show details shown in the result display.
+Edited show details shown in the result display.<br><br>
 5. Test case: Invalid edit index
    1. Condition: Range of shows must be outside of list size.
    2. Command: `edit 0` `edit 1` `edit <out_of_bound_integer>` `edit` <br>
       Expected: No show is edited.
-Error details shown in the result display.
+Error details shown in the result display.<br><br>
 6. Test case: Invalid edit name
    1. Condition: Show named `Inception` exists in the show list that is not currently being edited.
    2. Command: `edit <index of show to be edited> n/Inception` <br>